guiklimek/guiklimek/README.md

 - 🧑‍💻 I'm a web developer
 - 👯 I collaborate with ?
 - 🌱 I'm always learning
-- 💡 I have a ton of ideas, I love inventing things but my projects are dragging
+- 💡 I have a ton of ideas, I love inventing things but it takes a lot of time to cook
 - ❤️ I like to discover new things, eat, walk in the nature, play video games, music, manga and so many things
 - 🙅 I don't like the lack of respect